 Yes, gear acquisition syndrome (GAS) seems ever-present in some photographers.

-I had rented or used different cameras over the last few years, including Sony a7, Fujifilm X-T1, Fujifilm X-E1,Fujifilm X-T2, Olympus, Panasonic, Canon 5D Mk II, etc. because I was always curious.
+I have rented or used many different camera systems over the last few years, including Sony a7, Fujifilm X-T1, Fujifilm X-E1,Fujifilm X-T2, Olympus, Panasonic, Canon 5D Mk II, etc. because I was always curious.
 But switching cameras system is expensive and would have meant a learning curve to adjust to the new tool.
 I stuck with Nikon and worked to learn how to use what I had.

 I recently switched to Fujifilm.
 I did not do this frivolously.
-I did not switch the camera system because Nikon sucks, and Fujifilm is fantastic.
+I did not switch to a new camera system because Nikon sucks, and Fujifilm is fantastic.
 My decision was well considered.

-My Nikon DSLR broke last winter, and I did not have the budget to replace it right away.
+My Nikon DSLR broke last winter, and I did not have the budget to replace it immediately.
 I waited until the summer, and I spent the intervening months considering my options - purchase a Nikon D500, or Nikon D7200 or Nikon D5600.
 I realised that perhaps I should look at other options outside Nikon.

 I borrowed a friend's Canon, and while I was getting used to the difference in menus and controls, I started thinking about how I use a camera.
 I realised that the modern DSLR was not to my liking.
 Flipping into menus or holding down a specific combination of buttons to change things like ISO and shutter speed was a drag.
 I rented some Fujifilm X cameras a few years ago, and I liked how the controls felt in my hand.
 I felt some nostalgia for my younger days when my father took us on day trips in his Volkswagen Beatle and took photos with his Asahi Pentax SP II.
 For me, this realisation wasn't new.